Resources

 • - Complete context: Captures all audio the player heard, regardless of voice chat complexity

-• - Works with any setup: Proximity chat, team channels, spatial audio - if the player heard it, it's captured
+• - Works with any setup: Proximity chat, team channels, spatial audio - if the player heard it or said it, it's captured

-The submitted audio file is tagged with the reported player's ID and sent for human moderation review in your dashboard.
+The submitted audio file is tagged with the offending player's ID, the reporting player's ID, the report reason, and sent for human moderation review in your dashboard.

 Voice Business Intelligence